 My publications have addressed music and social movements in the US and Japan; protest chants; the impact of the Japanese language on rap; the aesthetics of Japanese hip-hop DJs; the differences in the online radio markets in the United States and Japan; propaganda in Japanese children’s songs; and the interaction of text and music in the songs of Cuban singer-songwriter Silvio Rodríguez, among other topics.
 My articles have appeared in Music Theory Online, Ethnomusicology, Popular Music, Music and Politics, Twentieth-Century Music, Asian Music, Latin American Music Review, Transcultural Music Review, two Oxford Handbooks, a Cambridge Companion, a Sage Encyclopedia, and several edited volumes.
-My most recent article, "We Gon’ Be Alright?
+My article, "We Gon’ Be Alright?
 The Ambiguities of Kendrick Lamar’s Protest Anthem," published in Music Theory Online, won the 2019 Outstanding Publications Award from the Society for Music Theory, Popular Music Interest Group.

 My monograph, The Revolution Will Not Be Televised: Protest Music After Fukushima (Oxford University Press, 2015/2016), addresses the role of musicians in (self-)censored environments and the ways they convey their political messages through music in four different performance spaces—cyberspace, demonstrations, festivals, and recordings.
 It won the John Whitney Hall Book Prize from the Association for Asian Studies, the BFE Book Prize from the British Forum for Ethnomusicology, and an Honorable Mention for the Alan Merriam Prize from the Society for Ethnomusicology.
 It also won book subvention awards from the Society for Ethnomusicology and the Barr-Feree Foundation.
 My article on antinuclear demonstrations, which is related to this book, won the Waterman Prize from the Popular Music Section of the Society for Ethnomusicology in 2014.